 Ruth Elizabeth Ellis, M.D., Scholarship

 Mary Carolyn Ellis, the granddaughter of Dr. Edward Forrest Ellis and sister of Dr. Ruth Elizabeth Ellis, left a bequest for “scholarships for needy and deserving medical students at the University of Arkansas College of Medicine, such scholarships to be awarded regardless of race, color, sex, age or national origin.”
 The Ellis physicians were widely known and respected in the Arkansas medical community.
 Dr. Ruth Elizabeth Ellis was a member of the Class of 1948 University of Arkansas College of Medicine.
-The inaugural award was presented in 2012 to Kevan Tucker of Batesville.
+The inaugural award was presented in 2012.

 Dr. E. T. Ellison Scholarship